hyfoxus/movieRecsBot/README.md

 What happens:
 - `db` service launches PostgreSQL 16 with data persisted in the `dbdata` volume.
-- `bot` service builds the Spring Boot application, loads secrets from `/run/secrets/*`, and starts with the `postgres` profile.
+- `bot` service builds the Spring Boot application, loads the Telegram token from `/run/secrets/TELEGRAM_BOT_TOKEN`, and starts with the `postgres` profile.
 - The webhook controller listens on port `8080`.
 Expose or tunnel this port publicly so Telegram can deliver updates.

 Common commands: